-The concerns are listed under the three headings: Environment, Social & Economic used in the Civil Society Consultation (Appendix 1).
-The format is similar in each case.
-It begins with a listing of concerns from the literature (from UNCED Report in 1991 to the NBSAP in 2001) and then from this review from consultations with Civil Society and Government departments.
-There follows a summary of progress since 1992 under a range of headings.
-Thirdly there is a list of work that has been identified as still required stemming from consultations and the NBSAP.
+The concerns are listed under the three headings, environment, social and economic as used in the civil society consultation (Annex I).
+The format is similar in the case of the first two with less information presented in the third.
+Sections begin with a listing of concerns from the literature (from UNCED Report in 1991 to the NBSAP in 2001) and from a review of consultations with Civil Society and meetings with Government departments.
+A summary of progress made since 1992 follows under a range of headings.
+Thirdly a list of work still required is identified stemming from consultations and the NBSAP.
+This is followed by a discussion and finally, in the case of concerns directly related to the IWP focal areas, with brief recommendations outlined.